Rappetor/Sovol-SV08-Mainline/README.md

       -> 'Before layer change G-code'<br>
       -> If not in there, add: `TIMELAPSE_TAKE_FRAME`<br>

 7. You have now installed mainline Klipper with the Mainsail web interface (and addons)!
+But there is more to be done to get it all working properly..
    - If you haven't rebooted after installing Crowsnest:<br> `sudo reboot`
    - After the board has rebooted, in your browser go to the Mainsail web interface (via the IP address or hostname) and check if it's running.
    - It will give an error since we still have to put our backed-up printer.cfg back.